tdviri/Number-Game/README.md

-# Number-Game
+# Hidden Numbers

-Arithmetic game using JavaScript, HTML, CSS, and jQuery
+An intriguing arithmetic game developed using JavaScript, jQuery, HTML, and CSS.

-The user will be shown a table of 25 cells, each assigned with a hidden random number from 1-9.
-The user's goal is to click on the cells that he/she thinks will earn them the most points.
-However, there is no real way of knowing, as this is a game of luck.
-There are a total of five rounds in the game, and after each round, the user earns a certain number of points depending on which numbers he/she recieved that round.
-After each round, if all 5 numbers match, a total of 100 points are added to the total score.
-If the numbers are consecutive numbers, then 80 points are added.
-If 4 of the numbers match, then 50 points are added.
-If 3 of the numbers match, then 20 points are added.
-If there are no consecutive numbers or matches, then 25 points are deducted from the total score.
-Regardless of whether there are any wins that round or not, all of the numbers from that round are added up and added to the total score.
-The user also has the choice to "stop", or skip the current round and advance to the next one.
-In this case, no points are added or lost that round.
-However, this may also cause the user to miss out on a win, as the game will end at five rounds anyway.
-This is where the user has to take into consideration both luck and risk.
+## Gameplay

+- The user is presented with a table of 25 cells, each containing a hidden random number from 1 to 9.
+- The objective is to click on cells that the user believes will result in the highest points, making it a game of chance.
+- The game spans five rounds, with points awarded based on the received numbers.
+- Points Calculation:
+  - If all 5 numbers match, 100 points are added.
+  - For consecutive numbers, 80 points are added.
+  - Matching 4 numbers adds 50 points.
+  - Matching 3 numbers adds 20 points.
+  - No consecutive numbers or matches result in a deduction of 25 points.
+- After each round, the total score is updated.
+- The user can choose to "stop" and advance to the next round, forgoing points for that round.
+- The game concludes after five rounds, and the final score is displayed.

+## Strategy

+- Players must balance luck and risk, deciding when to stop or continue to maximize scores.

+Embark on a journey of hidden numbers, where chance and strategic choices shape your destiny!